-This is the story about how I become an image and content strategy consultant.
+This is the story about how I become a brand consultant who helps organizations and photographers with their image and content strategy.

 Hi, I’m Cameron.

-I am an image and content strategy consultant for photographers and organizations.
+I am a Brand Consultant for organizations and photographers.
 My goal is to help you build a rewarding and profitable business.

 With 15+ years of experience working with photographers and the brands who hire them in a range of markets, I understand the unique challenges and opportunities presented to both sides and what your target market needs to see from you to become your next client.